mateusmedeiros/nvim/README.md

 3) you have in your system (or both).

 The names of the binaries may vary.
-If you need to set unconventional paths for the python installations in which you installed the eggs, take a look at [the neovim provider docs](https://neovim.io/doc/user/provider.html#provider-python).
+If you need to set unconventional paths for the python installations in which you installed the packages, take a look at [the neovim provider docs](https://neovim.io/doc/user/provider.html#provider-python).

 ### Install racer